telerik/ajax-docs/general-information/web-config-settings-overview.md

 >
 >As of R2 2017 SP1, standard .NET methods are used for encryption.
 Nevertheless, you should still set your own custom keys.

->caption **Example 1**: The mandatory web.config additions needed by the Telerik® UI for ASP.NET Ajax suite.
+>caption **Example 1**: The mandatory web.config additions needed by the Telerik® UI for ASP.NET AJAX suite.

 ````web.config
 <configuration>